How do I create and generate framing for a parapet wall with an arch to create this type of flat roof structure?

 Scroll down the list of layers to find the "Roof" layers or use the Name Filter to filter by keyword.

-Turn off the display of the Roof Planes, Roofs, Gutters, and Roofs, Overhang Area layers by clicking to remove the checkmark in the Disp column.
+Turn off the display of the Roof Planes, Roofs, Gutters, and Roofs, Overhang Area layers by remove the checkmark in the Disp column.

 Click OK to close the dialog.

 *Applies to Chief Architect Premier Only.

 Select Build> Framing>Build Framing from the menu, and in the Build Framing dialog:

 Select the 1st panel and check the Build Floor Framing box.

 Select the Wall panel and check the Build Wall Framing box.

 Click OK to close the dialog and build the specified framing.

 Click Yes on any Question dialogs that ask to turn on the display of the framing layers if you wish to see the framing in floor plan view.